 26. Instant Coffee

-Coffee isn’t really a food, but it’s something that a lot of us wouldn’t want to live without.
-The good news is that instant coffee (made with freeze drying) has a forever shelf life.
+Coffee isn’t a food, but many people wouldn’t want to live without it.
+The good news is that instant coffee (made by freeze-drying) has a forever shelf life.

 All of these foods can last a very long time.
 Some even have shelf lives of “forever.”
 However, that doesn’t necessarily mean they will last through a disaster.
 Nor does it mean you’ll be able to eat them during a disaster.